 After 2 Days

-Open the container after 2 days and you‘ll see that the salt has drawn out the moisture from the salmon.
+Open the container after 2 days.
+You‘ll see that the salt has drawn out the moisture from the salmon.
 The fillets are darker in color and firmer in texture.
 Discard the wet paper towels.

-Gently pat dry the fillets with a paper towel to get rid of any excess moisture.
+Gently pat the fillets with a dry paper towel to absorb any excess moisture.
 The salted salmon fillets are now ready to use.
-If you‘re ready to cook them now, jump to the “To Broil“ section.
-If you want to freeze the fillets to use later, continue with the next step.
+To cook them now, jump to the “To Broil“ section.
+To freeze the fillets to use later, continue with the next step.

 To Freeze for Later (optional)

-If you don’t plan on cooking the salmon right away, wrap the individual pieces in plastic.
-I usually wrap two fillets together, as I often need two fillets for a bento box or four fillets for a family meal.
-When you wrap the two fillets, make sure they are separated by a layer of plastic so they don‘t fuse together in the freezer.
-This is helpful when you need to separate and take out just one frozen fillet.
+If you don’t plan on cooking the salmon now, wrap the individual pieces in plastic.
+In the next step, I'll show you how I wrap two fillets together, as I often need two for bento boxes or four for a family meal.
+When wrapping, make sure the two fillets are separated by a layer of plastic so they don‘t fuse together when frozen.
+This is helpful when you need to take out just one frozen fillet.

-Set one fillet on top of the plastic wrap and fold over one edge to completely cover the salmon.
-Then, put the second fillet next to the first piece, making sure they‘re separated by a layer of plastic film.
+Set a fillet on top of a sheet of plastic wrap and fold over one edge to completely cover the salmon.
+Then, put the second fillet next to the first piece and separated by a layer of plastic film.
 Continue to wrap the salmon fillets tightly.

-Repeat wrapping the remaining fillets.
+Repeat wrapping the remaining fillets the same way.
 Put them in a freezer bag.
-You can store the salmon in the freezer for up to 1 month.
+You can store them in the freezer for up to 1 month.

 To Defrost the Frozen Fillets

-The night before you want to cook the salmon, completely defrost the frozen fillets (still in plastic wrap) in the refrigerator overnight.
-Then, let the salmon sit out on the counter for 15 to 20 minutes before cooking so that it can warm to room temperature.
+The night before cooking the salmon, completely defrost the frozen fillets (still in plastic wrap) in the refrigerator overnight.
+Before cooking, let the salmon sit out on the counter for 15 to 20 minutes to warm up to room temperature.
 Do not let it sit out for too long.
 When you‘re ready to cook, gather the ingredients.
 Here, I will cook two fillets.

 To Broil (recommended)

-Preheat the oven setting to Broil High* (550ºF/288ºC) for 5 minutes.
-Keep the oven rack placed in the center position or 9 inches* (23 cm) away from the top heating element.
+Preheat the oven broiler on High (550ºF/288ºC) for 5 minutes.
+Place the oven rack in the center position, about 9 inches (23 cm) away from the top heating element.
 Line a baking sheet with foil for easy clean up and grease it with (spray) cooking oil.
 Place the salmon on the foil, skin side up (for crispy skin).
-Tip: When broiling, you don‘t control the temperature in the oven; instead, you control the distance between the broiler and the surface of the food.
+Nami's Tip: When broiling, you don‘t control the temperature in the oven; instead, you control the distance between the broiler and the surface of the food.
 It‘s similar to using hotter and cooler zones on your grill.

 Broil the salmon for 8–10 minutes.
 Please remember that the cooking time varies depending on the thickness of the fish and the distance between the broiler and the food.
-Japanese salted salmon is cooked to well done (more dry and flaky).
+Cook the Japanese salted salmon to well done (more dry and flaky).
 You do not need to flip it.

 To Bake (optional)

-Preheat the oven to 425°F (218ºC) with a rack placed in the center and bake the salmon on a baking sheet lined with parchment paper for 10–12 minutes.
-Cook the Japanese salted salmon until well done (more dry and flaky).
+Preheat the oven to 425°F (218ºC) with the rack placed in the middle position.
+Bake the salmon on a baking sheet lined with parchment paper for 10–12 minutes.
+Cook the shiozake until well done (more dry and flaky).

 To Grill (optional)